Panasonic G95 Comparison Review

 Is the Panasonic G95 a good camera?
-The G95 has a Camera Elo of 2844.
-This very strong rating puts it among the elite group of camera grand masters.
-The G95 ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The G95 has a Camera Elo of 2863.
+This rating puts the G95 among the top 30 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the G95 ranks among the top 10 percent.

 |Mirrorless system camera|

 |Micro Four Thirds lenses|